Penn Carey Law - Logo

 San Diego, CA

 “Working through OCS, Penn has provided me with immense resources to obtain career opportunities that I would have never obtained alone.
-Penn enabled me to achieve employment in a difficult market, San Diego, and obtain judicial internships at both the Delaware Chancery Court and Delaware District Court during the school year.
+Penn enabled me to achieve employment in a difficult market (San Diego) and obtain judicial internships at both the Delaware Chancery Court and Delaware District Court during the school year.
 Working with OCS made it easy to find a dream career that fit my professional goals.”

 Careers: By the Numbers

 The Office of Career Strategy offers tailored individual counseling to all JDs, LLMs, and alumni.
-With nine counseling professionals—all of whom hold JD degrees—with decades of collective and diverse experience, we provide comprehensive and customized services on all aspects of the job search.
+With career counseling professionals—all of whom hold JD degrees—with decades of collective and diverse experience, we provide comprehensive and customized services on all aspects of the job search.
 Our counselors work closely with students and alumni to think strategically and set goals that align to both short-term and long-term career success.

 Employment Statistics